krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 14 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 12 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 12 new problems
+ * We saw 11 new problems
  * We failed to check 0 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* activAnalyzer
-  checking tests ...
-ERROR
-  checking running R code from vignettes ...
-ERROR checking re-building of vignette outputs ...
-NOTE

 * arrow
   checking tests ...
 ERROR